KygoSkyrus/mern/server/Notes.md

 ### todo

+- addd category in header
+- fill the homepage iwth banners and products
+- us the categories in db
+- check add to cart and payment, redirectio  to succes and failure page

 1. first complete the add product feature,,
 2. delete product and diable product all stuff..all basic things that were in skyblog,,just copy
 3. get rid of unecessary stuff
 4. once all its done,,upload all the product with detials to the homepage can be designed

+- categories should be visible on hover
 - finish homepage,,
 - we dont need the image upload progress in here,,instead add a loader to shoup product add status
 - add user account compo